-Which style is for me?
+Which style of yoga is for me?

 Here at The Reach, our scheduled classes fall under Hatha, Ashtanga, Restorative and Mindfulness practices.

 It can be tricky to know which is a best-fit for you.
 So read on to find out more about each.

 Hatha & Vinyasa

 Find your flow and ease into mindful movement.